 Regional Strengths Regional Weaknesses meets to discuss best practices and create protocols for working with employers.
-MWAs do not have enough funds for employability or soft skills training which MWAs and partners from all 3 regions are often what workers need the most. participate in joint training opportunities offered by SEMWAC, WIN the Michigan Performance outcomes often do not Works Association and the State. measure jobs created by entrepreneurs and contract employees.
-MWAs augment USDOL and MiLMI data with real time and other labor information Current funding streams create unnecessary to help make sound workforce decisions. competition between MWAs and their partners.
-Funding requirements restrict Information is shared across all MWAs to regional sharing and partnering. reduce overlap with employers. .
-There is a nerroration by some that diants • There is a perception by some that clients Many highly skilled job seekers are served at American Job Contern served by MWAs are unemployable. at American Job Centers.
+MWAs do not have enough funds for employability or soft skills training which MWAs and partners from all 3 regions participate in joint training opportunities are often what workers need the most. offered by SEMWAC, WIN the Michigan Works Association and the State.
+Performance outcomes often do not measure jobs created by entrepreneurs and contract employees.
+MWAs augment USDOL and MiLMI data with real time and other labor information to help make sound workforce decisions.
+Current funding streams create unnecessary competition between MWAs and their Information is shared across all MWAs to reduce overlap with employers. partners.
+Funding requirements restrict regional sharing and partnering.
+Many highly skilled job seekers are served at American Job Centers.
+There is a perception by some that clients served by MWAs are unemployable.